Wrongful Termination In Ontario: 29 Questions & Expert Answers

 The best approach is to speak with an employment lawyer when terminated in Ontario

-As mentioned throughout the FAQ, every situation is unique, and it’s best to consult with an employment lawyer to ensure you’re being treated fairly when wrongfully terminated in Ontario.
+Every situation is unique, and it’s best to consult with an employment lawyer to ensure you’re being treated fairly when wrongfully terminated in Ontario.

 If you’ve been terminated with or without cause or wrongfully dismissed in Ontario, Kompa Law can help.
 We’re a boutique employment and human rights law firm with the expertise to help you successfully navigate this challenging situation.
 Request a callback to learn more.